Commands¶

 S3 Custom¶

-This sub-command exports the results to a custom AWS S3 bucket.
+Export the results to a custom AWS S3 bucket.

-Usage: bna export s3-custom [OPTIONS] BUCKET_NAME S3_DIR
+bna export s3-custom [OPTIONS] BUCKET_NAME

 And the output could look like that: